sammuelyee/docs/cartodb-editor.md

 <p class="wrap-border"><img src="{{ '/img/layout/cartodb-editor/options.png' | prepend: site.baseurl }}" alt="Options" /></p>

-You can access your map options at the top right of your screen.
-When you're in the Table view, you have many options:
+Via Table view, you may choose to perform the following actions:

 - **Export**
 Allows you to export your data as a .csv, .shp, .kml, .svg and .geojson

 - **Georeference**
 Select this to begin georeferencing your data.
-You may also get an idea of how many of your georeferencing credits you have used.
+You may also get an idea of how many of georeferencing credits you have used.
+Remember, you can always upgrade for more!

 - **Duplicate Table**
-  Create a new table with the identical information as your current table.
+Create a new table with identical information to your current table.

 - **Merge Table**
-  Merge your current table with another existing one, using either a column join (joins two tables based off of a shared column) or a spatial join (joins two tables based off of their spatial overlaps).
-For more info, take a look [here]({{ '/tutorials/merging_data.html' | prepend: site.baseurl }}).
+Merge your current table with another existing table using either a "column join" (joins two tables based off of a shared column) or a "spatial join" (joins two tables based off of their spatial overlaps).
+For more on how to perform this function, take a look [here]({{ '/tutorials/merging_data.html' | prepend: site.baseurl }}).

 - **Change Privacy**
-  Edit who may view your table of data.
+Edit who may view your table.

 - **Delete this table**
-  Entirely delete your data table.
-Note that this will also delete any visualizations that rely on the current table!
+Entirely delete your table.
+But note that this will also delete any visualizations that rely on the table!

 ### Share your visualization

-Once you have created a visualization, it's time to share it with the world!
+Once you have created a visualization, you probably want to share it with the world (or at least a few others)!
 Take a look at our [written tutorial]({{ '/tutorials/sharing_maps.html' | prepend: site.baseurl }}) or [video tutorial](http://vimeo.com/80472123) for a guide to publishing and sharing your visualizations.
-Read on for a description of the CartoDB sharing interface!
+Read on for a description of the CartoDB sharing interface.

 #### Title and description

 <p class="wrap-border"><img src="{{ '/img/layout/cartodb-editor/title.png' | prepend: site.baseurl }}" alt="Title and description" /></p>

-Before you share your visualization, you can edit the title and description of your map in the upper left-hand corner of your visualization editor.
-Keep the title concise and you can be more descriptive in the subtitle or description of your map.
+CartoDB maps speak for themselves, but a title and description optimize sharing.
+In the upper left-hand corner of your visualization editor, enter a concise name for your visualization and add more detail below.
+This is the proverbial icing on the cake- now you're ready for primetime!

 #### Sharing & privacy options

-Once you create a visualization from your table of data, click the Share button at the top right of your screen to pull up your publishing options.
-Take a look at the image below to get an idea of the parts you can customize.
+Click the Share button at the top right of your screen to access publishing options.
+Take a look at the image below to get an idea of what's possible customization-wise.

 <p class="wrap-border"><img src="{{ '/img/layout/cartodb-editor/sharesettings.png' | prepend: site.baseurl }}" alt="Sharing & privacy options" /></p>

-Each of these options has a simple toggle on/off functionality.
-If you wish for the feature to be shown, toggle it on so that the blue shows.
-If you would like it off, toggle it off so it turns grey.
-You can control the following items:
+Each sharing option has a simple toggle on/off functionality.
+Toggle "on" (you'll see a strip of blue) to activate a feature.
+You can control the following attributes:

 - **Map title**
 Whether or not the title appears.
 - **Description**
-  Whether or not the map description appears.
+Whether or not the description appears.
 - **Shareable**
 Whether quick links for sharing appear.
 - **Search box**
 Turn the appearance of a search box on/off.
 - **Layer selector**
 Allow viewers to toggle different layers on/off.
 - **Scroll wheel zoom**
  Enable or disable zoom using a mouse scroll wheel.
 - **Legends**
 Turn the appearance of legends on/off.
 - **Fullscreen**
 Enable or disable the ability of viewers to enter fullscreen mode.
 - **Logo**
 Include or exclude the CartoDB logo on your map.

-From the share window, you can also edit privacy settings, which you can view in the screenshot below.
+From the share window, you can also edit privacy settings- as depicted in the screenshot below.

 <p class="wrap-border"><img src="{{ '/img/layout/cartodb-editor/privacy.png' | prepend: site.baseurl }}" alt="privacy settings" /></p>

 ### Supported fonts

 - **DejaVu Sans**
 Oblique, Bold, Oblique, Bold Oblique, Condensed, Condensed Oblique, Condensed Bold Oblique

 - **DejaVu Sans Serif**
 Condensed, Condensed Italic, Book, Condensed Bold Italic, Italic

 - **unifont**
 Medium

 - **Open Sans**
 Regular, Bold, Semibold, Light, Italic, Bold Italic, Semibold Italic, Light Italic

 ## Managing your data

-There are many ways to manage and edit your data once you have imported it in to CartoDB.
-In earlier sections, we discussed using Filters on your data, and Merging tables.
-Below is a quick intro on just a few more techniques CartDB gives you to manage your data!
+Whew, you're almost a CartoDB expert!
+As you know by now, there are a variety of methods for managing and visualizing your data with our Editor, Wizards, and SQL tools-- to name a few.
+In earlier sections, we discussed using filters on your data and merging tables.
+Below is a quick introduction to a few more techniques that we host for your creative convenience.

 ### Geocoding data

 <p class="wrap-border"><img src="{{ '/img/layout/cartodb-editor/georeference-data.png' | prepend: site.baseurl }}" alt="Geocoding data" /></p>

+CartoDB is more than a styler-- we're also a behind-the-scenes geocoder.
+We understand that geocoding is essential to data management and facilitate three methods for this process.

-One crucial step to managing your data is geocoding it.
-CartoDB gives you three main ways to do this.
-The first is to import your data with latitude and longitude coordinates already included.
-If these are in clearly labeled columns, CartoDB will automatically display your markers and polygons in accordance to the coordinates in the table.
+Our import function is the fastest.
+Importing your data with latitude and longitude coordinates already included renders a map that automatically displays your markers and polygons from the coordinates uploaded to your table.

-Second, you can georeference by administrative regions.
-To get started, click on "Options" and "Georeference."
-Select to georeference by administrative regions, and line up the data in your table to the type and location of administrative region you would like to use.
-CartoDB will automatically load polygons for administrative regions like states, municipalities, and postal codes!
+Alternatively, you may georeference by administrative region.
+To begin, click  "Options" and "Georeference."
+Select to georeference by administrative regions, and line up the data in your table to the type and location of whatever administrative region you like.
+CartoDB will access our comprehensive cloud databases to automatically load polygons for administrative regions like states, municipalities, and postal codes.

-Finally, you can georeference by address.
-To do this, you will need columns with parts of the address like "address" (which would contain the building number and street name), "city," and "state."
-Check out our [tutorial on georeferencing addresses]({{ '/tutorials/how_to_georeference.html' | prepend: site.baseurl }}) for an in-depth look on how to use this function.
+Finally, you may georeference by address.
+To do this, your columns will need to be organized into categories such as "address" (which would contain the building number and street name), "city," and "state."
+Check out our [tutorial on georeferencing addresses]({{ '/tutorials/how_to_georeference.html' | prepend: site.baseurl }}) for an in-depth walkthrough of this function.

 ### Running SQL queries

 <p class="wrap-border"><img src="{{ '/img/layout/cartodb-editor/sql-queries.png' | prepend: site.baseurl }}" alt="Running SQL queries" /></p>

-CartoDB enables you to query your data using the Structured Query Language (SQL), in particularly the PostGIS SQL commands which allow you to filter your data spatially.
-Some examples of common uses of PostGIS SQL queries would be to answer questions such as "how many points from one dataset are located within a polygon from another dataset?" or "give me all my data within 50 kilometers of a certain latitude longitude coordinate."
+CartoDB enables you to query data using the Structured Query Language (SQL).
+We provide particular support for PostGIS SQL commands, which allow you to filter data spatially.
+Some common uses of PostGIS SQL queries are to answer questions such as, "How many points from one dataset are located within a polygon from another dataset?"
+Or commands such as, "Give me all my data within 50 kilometers of a certain latitude longitude coordinate."

-Since CartoDB is built on PostgreSQL you can look at their [documentation](http://www.postgresql.org/docs/9.3/interactive/sql.html) for how to use PostgreSQL flavored SQL as well as the [PostGIS documentation](http://postgis.net/documentation/) for information on writing spatial queries.
-Additionally CartoDB has some useful tutorials on how to run SQL queries.
+Review the PostgreSQL  [documentation](http://www.postgresql.org/docs/9.3/interactive/sql.html) for how to use PostgreSQL flavored SQL, as well as the [PostGIS documentation](http://postgis.net/documentation/) for tips on writing spatial queries.
+Additionally, CartoDB has tutorials on how to run SQL queries.

-To run an SQL query in the CartoDB dashboard open a table or visualization.
-In the sidebar to the right click the SQL icon.
-The sidebar will expand and by default you will see the following query:
+To run an SQL query in the CartoDB dashboard, open a table or visualization.
+In the righthand sidebar, click the SQL icon.
+The sidebar will expand, and by default you will see the following query:

 {% highlight sql %}
 SELECT * FROM table_name